Cycling through the winter can be rewarding, but cold hands can be painful and ruin the experience.

 GORE-TEX fabric offers complete waterproofing without sacrificing breathability.
 Warm air is trapped between the thermo lining and fleece inner face.

 Made with a seam-sealed, waterproof, breathable internal membrane that keeps water out, while still allowing sweat build-up to escape.
 For a secure and reliable grip, Endura have added a synthetic leather to keep your hands firm through the wet conditions.

 The best gloves to get you seen in the dark

 The ultimate all-winter glove that will see you through all but the foulest of conditions.
 The GORE-TEX INFINIUM™ provides total protection from the wind and is water repellant.
 Touchscreen fingertips mean you can operate devices without letting the cold in.

-Whether you go for the hi-viz yellow or the more subtle black with blue, red or white, these gloves will light up in headlights and street lights, increasing your visibility on the road.
+Whether you go for the hi-viz yellow or the more subtle black, these gloves will keep your hands toasty and the reflective print lights up in headlights and street lights, increasing your visibility on the road.

-3M™ Scotchlite™ reflective logos provide dazzling visibility in low light conditions.
-Silicone grippers on the index and middle finger, as well as a padded PU suede palm, help you to stay in control even in wet conditions.
+360-degree reflective logos provide dazzling visibility in low light conditions.
+Silicone grippers on the index and middle finger, as well as a padded palm, help you to stay in control even in wet conditions.